– 16th Oct 2022 –

 – whether they are being a nuisance.

-They show the same qualities in their relationship with God, storming heaven with their prayers, caring little if these are theologically correct.
+They show the same qualities in their relationship with God, storming heaven with their prayers, caring little if these are theologically correct or frowned on by others.

 The “widows” of our experience are often communities: